Jianhan Chen Research Group

 4. Gating and pore-sensor coupling mechanisms of channel proteins.

 Ion channels facilitate the flow of ions through cell membranes via opening of their pores in response to various electrical and chemical signals.
 The transmembrane pore in ion channels generally contain structures that control the types of permeating ions, known as the selectivity filter, and those that open and close to control the flow of ions, known as the gate.
 Upon sensing physiological stimulations, the channel proteins change conformation to open the gate and allow ion passage.
-In collaboration with Jianmin Cui's lab at Washington University at St Louis, we combine long-timescale atomistic simulations and biophysical experiments and exploit the big current calcium ativated potassium (BK) channels as a model system to understand the mechanism of ion channel gating and allosteric coupling between sensor domains and the ion-conducting pore.
-In addition, we are working with experimental labs to study the structure, dynamics and regulation of the recently discovered TMEM16 family of calcium activated chloride channels and lipid scramblases.
+In collaboration with various structural biology and electrophysiology labs, we combine atomistic simulations and biophysical experiments to understand the gating and regulation of various ion channels and transporters including calcium ativated potassium (BK) channels, TMEM16 ion channel and lipid scramblase, and TRP family ion channels.
+An important recent discovery is how hydrophobic dewetting of the inner pore provides a novel gating mechansim in BK and TRPV4 channels.

-My lab has also been performing multi-scale modeling to assist the design and characterization of novel functional peptides including synthetic ion channels and self-assembly peptide capsules.
-These projects are collaborative efforts led by the Tomich lab at KSU.
-1) We have designed a series of pore-forming peptides derived from the second transmembrane helix of glycine receptor (M2GlyR) alpha1 subunit with many desired properties (solubility, monomeric, spontaneous insertion, large conductance, etc).
-2) we have developed a new class of self-assembling branched amphiphilic peptide capsules (BAPCs).
+Multi-scale modeling is a powerful approach to assist the design and characterization of novel biomimetic materials, including a new class of self-assembling branched amphiphilic peptide capsules (BAPCs) (Langmuir 2016).
 These vesicles have unusual but highly desirable properties that could address the shortcoming of lipid-based carriers.
 These short vesicle-forming peptides (15-23 residues) can be synthesized economically and assembled easily by users.
-These peptides have already been tested by collaborating labs to encapsulate a number of solutes and show low cellular cytotoxicity.
-3) In collaboration with the Thai lab at UMass, we are also designing synthetic polymers for protein binding and sensing.
+In collaboration with the Thai lab at UMass, we are designing synthetic polymers for protein binding and sensing.
 These polymers are inspired by intrinsically disordered proteins that nature has evolved for versatile protein recognition and regulation.
+We are particularly interested in developing machine-learning-based design methods leveraging chemical and physical data and molecular modeling.

 Want to find out more about our research?
 Check out our latest publications, or, simply drop by if you can!
 We are in LSL S(outh)585.